Documentation · Reference

 - If caused by high TG: insulin therapy or plasmapheresis

-- If caused by alcohol: is the patient in withdrawal, on vitamin supplementations, on benzodiazepines
+- If caused by alcohol: is the patient in withdrawal, on vitamin supplements, on benzodiazepines

-- History: Hepatic encephalopathy, GI bleed, ascites in previous liver cirrhosis patient
+- History: Hepatic encephalopathy, GI bleed, or ascites

-- PMH: liver disease, previous admission and outpatient follow up
+- PMH: liver disease, previous admission & outpatient follow-up

 - history of alcohol intake, NSAIDs, infection, dehydration, etc.